* Overseas Union-led consortium launches S$13.1 bln counter-bid

 CHAROEN TO FIGHT BACK

-The S$9.08 counter-offer values the company near the middle of the S$11.9 billion-S$16.1 billion range estimated by F&N's independent financial adviser JP Morgan.
+The S$9.08 counter-offer values the company in the middle of the S$11.9 billion-S$16.1 billion range estimated by F&N's independent financial adviser JP Morgan.

-In an unusual move, F&N agreed to pay a break fee of as much as S$50 million to Overseas Union to create a competitive bidding environment to maximise value for shareholders, the Singapore conglomerate said in a statement early on Friday.
+In an unusual move, F&N agreed to pay a break fee of as much as S$50 million to Overseas Union to create a competitive bidding environment, a source with knowledge of the matter said, even though F&N's board has not recommended the offer to shareholders yet.

 If recent history is any guide, Charoen is likely to put up a strong fight.
 Earlier this year, the Thai billionaire forced Heineken to raise its offer to get control of APB.

-Charoen, through TCC Assets and Thai Beverage, made a $7.2 billion bid in September to purchase shares of F&N that he did not already own, valuing the Singapore conglomerate around S$12.8 billion.
+Charoen, through TCC Assets and Thai Beverage, made a $7.2 billion bid in September to buy shares of F&N that he did not already own, valuing the Singapore group around S$12.8 billion.

 (1 = 1.2227 Singapore dollars) (Additional reporting by Prakash Chakravarti of LPC/IFR, Charmian Kok in SINGAPORE, Denny Thomas and Stephen Aldred in HONG KONG; Editing by John O'Callaghan and Ryan Woo)